Joe Jackson (musician): Post-pop

 On 18 January 2019, Jackson released the album Fool.
 Jackson said about the album on his website: "One of my inspirations for this album was the band I've been touring with on and off for the last 3 years.
 I've had many different line-ups but this one is special."
 Jackson and the band performed "Fabulously Absolute" on The Tonight Show on 21 January 2019.
 Fool debuted in the top 20 album charts in Holland, Belgium, Germany and Switzerland.
 In the US, it debuted at No. 25 on Billboards Top Album Sales Chart.
 In the UK, it entered the Indie Albums Chart at No. 13.

 What a Racket!, also known as Mr. Joe Jackson Presents Max Champion in 'What a Racket!' was released by earMUSIC on 24 November 2023; it is his 21st studio album.
+The shows supporting the album featured Joe solo in the first set and the full Max album in the second, with Joe accompanied by a large band.

+In April 2026, Jackson released his first new rock album in seven years, Hope and Fury.
+It was preceded by the singles "Welcome To Burning-by-Sea", "Fabulous People" and "After All This Time".
+A lengthy tour was planned for 2026, starting in May.
+His website noted: "Though often depicted as a chameleonic artist who constantly 'changes his style,' Jackson insists that most of his albums are in 'his own mainstream' — collections of sophisticated pop songs, using different kinds of rhythms and combinations of instruments."
+Hope And Fury "...might strike a fan as a cross between 2019's Fool, 1991's Laughter and Lust, and 1982's Night and Day."
+For the recording Jackson "assembled his on-and-off band since 2016 — 'bassist for life' Graham Maby, guitarist Teddy Kumpel, and drummer Doug Yowell — augmented by the Latin percussion of Peruvian native Paulo Stagnaro."

 Other activities

-Jackson has actively campaigned against smoking bans in both the US and the UK, publishing a 2005 pamphlet, The Smoking Issue, and a 2007 essay, Smoke, Lies and the Nanny State, He also recorded a satirical song ("In 20-0-3") on the subject.
+Jackson has actively campaigned against smoking bans in both the UK and the US, publishing a 2005 pamphlet, The Smoking Issue, and a 2007 essay, Smoke, Lies and the Nanny State.
+He also recorded a satirical song ("In 20-0-3") on the subject.

 Jackson's 1999 autobiography, A Cure for Gravity, was described by him as a "book about music, thinly disguised as a memoir".
 It traces his working-class upbringing in Portsmouth and charts his musical life from childhood until his 24th birthday.
 According to Jackson, life as a pop star was hardly worth writing about.

+Jackson has appeared in one film, a cameo in 2005's The Greatest Game Ever Played, where Jackson is briefly shown and heard performing the song "Hello!
+Hello!
+Who's Your Lady Friend?" in a raucous early 1900s English pub.
+Jackson initially had been contacted to compose the film's score, but the studio instead hired Brian Tyler.
+However, one track in the film — "Angel," performed by soprano Dawn Upshaw — is still credited to Jackson.